OCLC-Developer-Network/oclc-auth-node/examples/explicitAuthenticationFlow/README.md

 ```
 Edit server.js and define your authentication parameters.

-Note that in this example, the user is running on port 8000 on localhost, and the redirect URI points to ```localhost:8000/auth/``` .
+Note that in this example, the example is running on port 8000 on localhost, and the redirect URI points to ```localhost:8000/auth/``` .

-The user also chose not to request refresh tokens by setting ```useRefreshTokens: false``` when creating the Access Token.
+To enable refresh tokens, add ```"refresh_token"``` to the list of scopes.
 [Refresh Tokens](https://www.oclc.org/developer/develop/authentication/access-tokens/refresh-token.en.html) allow a user to be reauthenticated without going through the authentication flow when their token expires.
 You can try this example with that parameter set to ```true``` as well.
 ```
 // Authentication parameters -------------------------------------------------------------------------------------------